 How to Effectively Use Customer Segmentation

-Determine the size and value of each segment: Compare segment size with revenue generated by each segment to differentiate between loyal vs. non-loyal customers.
+- Determine the size and value of each segment: Compare segment size with revenue generated by each segment to differentiate between loyal versus non-loyal customers.
 Loyal customers are those who you should focus your marketing initiatives on.
-Determine the average revenue and profitability by each segment by using attitudinal variables like the Net Promoter Score.
+Determine the average revenue and profitability by each segment by using attitudinal variables, such as the Net Promoter Score.

 After you’ve segmented your customers, the next step is to get creative and personalize!
 The ability to create attention-grabbing content is one of the great benefits of segmenting your customers.
 Think of personalized ads, CTA buttons, blog posts, social media campaigns, emails, and customer service.
 Be sure to continually fine-tune and test to see what works best, and don’t forget — a customer who feels comfortable engaging with your brand is a customer for keeps.